kevinrue/r-issue-mwe-action/README.md

-# docker action: Run R code in issue
+# docker action: Run R code in new issue comments

 This actions runs R code in the body of an issue.